mpascualcme/exam-aug-16-2021/README.md

 * you are allocated 2 servers.
 Change the hostnames of both servers to:
   * (yourname)-master
   * (yourname)-worker
-* you will receive the server information and credentials via pm.
+* you will receive the server information via pm. ssh keys can be obtained [here](https://docs.google.com/document/d/1HrGmvpiFAzZSaQRGeoVLOe7PQVbqnpAzrHDN_OssvqQ/edit)
+  * take note that you are given *public ip addresses*.
+You'll only use this to ssh and to access the microservices application via browser
+  * if you need to add any IP addresses to /etc/hosts, add the *private IP addresses*.
+You can obtain this by running *ifconfig* or *ip a*
 * for each node, edit /root/.bashrc to contain:

 ```